-All campers and parents will be assigned a drop-off time between 10:00am-4:00pm (see COVID Appendix for more details).
+All campers and parents will be assigned a drop-off time between 10:00am-4:00pm.
 This allows us to establish our cohorts and greet all campers without causing traffic jams.
 We will send time slots two weeks prior to your scheduled arrival.
 If you require a specific timeslot, please contact tali@falconcamp.com.